RichardL64/Solar/README.md

 Known issues:

+- mDNS broken in current build
-mDNS seems to timeout/lockup periodically requiring a ping to the servers IP address to wake up Using IP address directly to workaround
+- mDNS seems to timeout/lockup periodically
+  Using it only for discovery - re regular update callback uses a returned IP.

 Intention: